aldesantis/alessandro.codes/src/content/Evergreen notes/composable-commerce-may-be-a-choice.md

 ---
 # composable-commerce-may-be-a-choice

-When [[composable-commerce]] is a choice, it should clearly and directly inform your business strategy.
+When [[Evergreen notes/composable-commerce]] is a choice, it should clearly and directly inform your business strategy.
 That means asking (and continuously re-asking) yourself three questions:

 - What are the capabilities that you’re unlocking by going composable?
 - How is your brand going to leverage those capabilities?